Jackett/Jackett/README.md

 When installed as a service the tray icon acts as a way to open/start/stop Jackett.
 If you opted to not install it as a service then Jackett will run its web server from the tray tool.

 Jackett can also be run from the command line if you would like to see log messages (Ensure the server isn't already running from the tray/service).
-This can be done by using "JackettConsole.exe" (for Command Prompt), found in the Jackett data folder: "%ProgramData%\Jackett".
+This can be done by using "JackettConsole.exe" (for Command Prompt), found in the Jackett data folder: "%ProgramData%\JackettConfig".

 ## Install on Linux (AMDx64)